Economic Snapshot for the Nordic Economies

 Iceland: Iceland’s economy accelerated last year to levels last seen before the 2008–2011 Icelandic financial crisis.
 Robust growth was fueled by surging tourism, higher real wages and low unemployment.
 The strong rise in fixed investment was driven by upbeat economic sentiment spilling over from the tourism boom, which also caused the unemployment rate to decline to pre-crisis levels.
 According to a recent survey among businesses, finding staff has become increasingly difficult, despite a higher number of workers coming from abroad, which threatens to erode the country’s competitiveness.

 5 years of Nordic Economies economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start Your Free Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 Nordic Economies Economic News

-Industrial production in November rose a meagre 0.5% from the previous month in seasonally adjusted terms, a sharp slowdown from the 10.1% rise experienced in October.
+Industrial production in January increased 3.4% from the previous month in seasonally adjusted terms, contrasting the 2.2% fall recorded in December.